Our glycolic acid treatments

 Why and how to perform a glycolic acid peel?

 There are different degrees of peel power, more or less deep, depending on the concentration of glycolic acid (but also other exfoliating active ingredients such as retinol or salicylic acid).
 There are both gentle peels with 5% glycolic acid and more concentrated peels with 15% glycolic acid.
+So, if you have sensitive skin or have never used this type of exfoliant before, it's best to opt for gentle peels.
+Conversely, if you're used to using exfoliating products on your face, you can easily use more concentrated peels.

-Finally, as with any exfoliating product, and to avoid it being counter-productive, we prefer to use it in the evening to limit any risk of photosensitization.
+Obviously, the more concentrated the peel, the more frequently it should be used.
+You should never use a glycolic acid peel more than twice a week (unless it's very, very gentle), as this can sensitize your skin.
+Finally, as with any exfoliating product, to avoid it being counter-productive, we prefer to use it in the evening, to limit any risk of photosensitization.
 We also recommend that you always use sun protection as a complement.

 What's the difference between glycolic acid and salicylic acid?